ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 ```

 The first step is to define a network interface that will be used to transfer files between the host and the VM:
 ```
 sudo ip tuntap add dev tapTestFc mode tap sudo ip addr add dev tapTestFc 172.42.0.1/24 sudo ip link set dev tapTestFc up
 ```

-Run Firecracker
+Now it is possible to open a new terminal and run the VM:
 ```
 cd ~/frcrk_5.0/
 sudo rm fc.sock
 sudo VACCEL_DEBUG_LEVEL=4 VACCEL_BACKENDS=/home/ubuntu/vaccel-tutorial-code/vaccelrt/build/plugins/exec/libvaccel-exec.so LD_LIBRARY_PATH=/home/ubuntu/vaccel-tutorial-code/vaccelrt/build/src/ ./bin/firecracker --api-sock fc.sock --config-file ./share/config_vsock.json --seccomp-level 0
 ```

-Login = root + ENTER
+When prompted for a user/passwod to login, just se root, without a password.

-Open a new terminal.
+Before running the applications on the VM, it s necessary to run the vaccelrt-agent in a second terminal.
+More details can be fond [here](https://docs.vaccel.org/vm-example/#running-the-vaccelrt-agent).

-Get the agent binary and make it executable:
+On the second terminal, get the agent binary and make it executable:
 ```
 cd
 mkdir vaccel_agent